This page was LAST UPDATED: FEBRUARY 18TH 2016.

 - A bus from Panama City to David (6 hours), and a bus or bus station pickup from David to Boquete (30 - 45 minutes)

-Copa Airlines flies to David (DAV) from Tocumen Airport (PTY - the same airport that you will be flying into from abroad) and their last flight to David departs everyday at 5.30 p.m. so if you land into Panama City at the right time (4 p.m. at the latest, but that can be quite tight), you can make it on the same day to Boquete.
+Copa Airlines flies to David (DAV) from Tocumen Airport (PTY - the same airport that you'll be flying into from abroad) and their last flight to David departs everyday at 5.30 p.m. so if you land into Panama City at the right time (4 p.m. at the latest, but that can be quite tight), you can make it on the same day to Boquete.

 Copa Airline's flights are also cheaper than Air Panama's.

 Air Panama flies to David from Albrook Airport (PAC), which is the city's domestic airport.
 This flight does not depart from the same airport that your arriving flight to Panama City does (PTY).
-You will arrive to Panama at Tocumen Airport and to fly from Panama City to David with Air Panama you have to go to Albrook Airport.
+You'll arrive to Panama at Tocumen Airport and to fly from Panama City to David with Air Panama you have to go to Albrook Airport.

 You can take a taxi between Tocumen Airport and Albrook Airport, or spend a night in a hotel in Panama City and then take a taxi next morning to Albrook Airport.